Oregon Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Open Transport is the most common and affordable option.
-Your vehicle travels on an open trailer alongside other cars.
+Open transport is the most affordable option.
+Your car sits on an open trailer with other vehicles.
 It's exposed to weather, road debris, and dust during transit.
-Most standard vehicles ship this way without any issues.
+This works well for most cars, trucks, and SUVs.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.